 It’s not surprising that coffee’s primary active ingredient, caffeine, is one of the world’s most commonly used psychoactive drug.

 But too much caffeine can be detrimental to your health.

 If you are stressed, you don’t even have to drink it.

 According to research, just smelling coffee can make you less stressed.

 So next time you need to de-stress, just walk into Starbucks and take a deep breath.

-Although some health professionals warn us about the ills of coffee and caffeine, current research has turned the tide to coffee’s positive benefits.
+Although some health professionals warn us coffee is bad for you, current research has turned the tide to coffee’s positive benefits.